Raven842/cozy-cryptid/README.md

 *************************************************************************
 To Do:
-- Make underconstruction page
+- <del>Make under construction page</del>
-- Make a js script to redirect from home page to under construction page until ready
+- <del>Make a js script to redirect from home page to under construction page until ready </del>
 - Work on homepage